Understanding the Builder's 1-2-10 Warranty

 Year 1: Workmanship Coverage

-Years 1–2: Major Systems Coverage
+Years 1 to 2: Major Systems Coverage

 Your plumbing, electrical, heating, cooling, and ventilation systems are covered for two years.
 This covers installation defects, not normal wear.
 So if your HVAC was improperly sized or your electrical panel wasn't wired to code, the builder is on the hook.
+Routine servicing, filter changes, and damage from misuse are not covered.

-Years 1–10: Structural Coverage
+Years 1 to 10: Structural Coverage

 Manufacturer Warranties: The Layer Builders Don't Control

-Typical Manufacturer Warranty Lengths
+Typical Manufacturer Warranty Lengths in 2026

 The critical takeaway: if your dishwasher motor fails in year two, it's a manufacturer issue, not a builder issue.
-You'd need to contact the appliance brand directly — and if the manufacturer's warranty has lapsed, you'd pay out of pocket unless you have a home warranty plan.
+You'd need to contact the appliance brand directly.
+And if the manufacturer's warranty has lapsed, you'd pay out of pocket unless you have a home warranty plan.

 Gaps in Builder Warranty Coverage You Need to Know About